garnajee/home-server/README.md

 Leave the rest blank.

-Add your indexer.
+Add your indexer(s).

 ### Radarr & Sonarr

 Follow these [guides](https://trash-guides.info/).

+I'll add more information later.

 ### Jellyfin

-Follow the step, it's easy.
+Follow the steps, it's easy.

 Create an API key for Ombi.